 Introduction to the elements of web site design.
 The course includes technical aspects of web creation and design considerations for information delivery and usability.
-Students may not receive credit for both Computer Science 160 and Computer Science 260.
 Prerequisite: Computer Science 105 or familiarity with computers.
+2 Credits.

 Computer Science 180.
 Structured Programming.
 (QR)